bpeterson1991/avesa/README.md

 This pipeline consists of two main components:

-1. **Raw Data Ingestion Lambda**: Multi-service lambda functions that pull data from various integration service APIs (ConnectWise, ServiceNow, etc.), flatten JSON, and store as Parquet in S3
+1. **Integration-Specific Lambda Functions**: Each integration service has its own dedicated lambda function that handles authentication, API calls, and data extraction for that specific service
-2. **Canonical SCD Type 2 Transformation Lambda**: Transforms raw data using per-canonical-table mapping files with historical tracking
+2. **Canonical SCD Type 2 Transformation Lambda**: Transforms raw data from all integration services using per-canonical-table mapping files with historical tracking

 ## Integration Services

-The pipeline is designed to support multiple integration services:
+The pipeline is designed to support multiple integration services, each with its own lambda function:
-- **ConnectWise** (PSA/RMM platform)
+- **ConnectWise** (PSA/RMM platform) - `avesa-connectwise-ingestion`
-- **ServiceNow** (ITSM platform)
+- **ServiceNow** (ITSM platform) - `avesa-servicenow-ingestion`
-- **Salesforce** (CRM platform)
+- **Salesforce** (CRM platform) - `avesa-salesforce-ingestion`
-- **Microsoft 365** (Productivity suite)
+- **Microsoft 365** (Productivity suite) - `avesa-microsoft365-ingestion`
 - **And 25+ more services...**

-Each integration service has its own lambda function that handles 10-20 different endpoints/tables.
+Each integration service lambda function handles:
+- Service-specific authentication (OAuth, API keys, etc.)
+- Service-specific API structures and rate limiting
+- 10-20 different endpoints/tables per service
+- Service-specific error handling and retry logic

 ## Project Structure